-As of 31 March 2007 the Group's indebtedness to banks and financial institutions and others totalled Rs.51,620.28 million.
-Since 31 March 2007, the Group has drawn down €825 million under the Acquisition Facility.
+As of 31 March 2007 the Group's indebtedness to banks and financial institutions and others totalled Rs.51,620.28 million and the Company's net debt to equity ratio was 1.06 (as calculated under the Acquisition Facility).
+Since 31 March 2007, the Group has drawn down an additional €825 million under the Acquisition Facility and refinanced approximately €220 million of the Acquisition Facility with the proceeds from the Initial Bonds.
+The Group's leverage may constrain its ability to raise incremental financing or the cost at which it could raise such financing.
 The Group has entered into agreements with certain banks and financial institutions for short-term loans and long-term borrowings.
-Some of these agreements contain certain restrictive covenants, such as requiring lender consent inter alia for issuance of new shares, incurring further indebtedness, creating further encumbrances on or disposing of its assets, undertaking guarantee obligations, declaring dividends or incurring capital expenditures beyond certain limits.
-Some of these borrowings also contain covenants, which limit the Group's ability to make any change or alteration in its capital structure, make investments, effect any scheme of amalgamation or restructuring and enlarge or diversify its scope of business.
-In addition, certain of these borrowings contain financial covenants, which require the Group to maintain, amongst others, a specified net worth to debt ratio, debt service cover ratio, fixed asset coverage ratio and maintenance of security coverage.
+Some of these agreements contain restrictive covenants, such as requiring lender consent inter alia for issuance of new shares, incurring further indebtedness, creating further encumbrances on or disposing of its assets, undertaking guarantee obligations, declaring dividends or incurring capital expenditures beyond certain limits.
+Documentation for some of these borrowings also contain covenants, which limit the Group's ability to make any change or alteration in its capital structure, make investments, effect any scheme of amalgamation or restructuring and enlarge or diversify its scope of business.
+In addition, documentation for certain of these borrowings, including the Acquisition Facility, contain financial covenants which require the Group to maintain, amongst others, a specified net worth to debt ratio and debt service cover ratio.
 There can be no assurance that the Group will be able to comply with these financial or other covenants or that it will be able to obtain the consents necessary to take the actions it believes are necessary to operate and grow its business.
 A default under one debt instrument may also trigger cross-defaults under its other debt instruments.
-An event of default underany debt instrument, if not cured or waived, could have a material adverse effect on the Group.
+An event of default under any debt instrument, if not cured or waived, could have a material adverse effect on the Group.
 The Group's level of existing debt and any new debt that it incurs in the future has important consequences.
 For example, it could: